 My love for everything Punjabi is not a secret, and if we talk about food, then I can say that I was Punjabi in my last birth since I love each and everything about their food.
 My favourite is Makki ki roti and Sarson ka Saag.
-My husband and I both love the variety of textures and tastes that come through it.
+My husband and I both love the variety of textures and taste that comes through it.

 When you dip these char grilled, crunchy Makka roti in the silky smoothness of Sarson ka saag, it’s just a party in your mouth.
 Combined with onions and jaggery, this is hands down one of the best meals ever.